About Chatwood Labs

 Chatwood Labs

-We’re developing Wake-Aligned Fuel Injection (WAFI), a control-first fusion research program that explores synchronizing fuel delivery with naturally propagating burn dynamics rather than relying on full-volume plasma confinement.
+We’re developing Wake-Aligned Fuel Injection (WAFI), a control-first fusion research programme that explores synchronising fuel delivery with naturally propagating burn dynamics rather than relying on full-volume plasma confinement.

 The work originated from propulsion-driven constraints, where mass, complexity, and controllability dominate design trade-offs.
 Those constraints motivate a different question: whether fusion performance can be governed by precise control of burn-front dynamics instead of increasingly elaborate confinement architectures.

 The approach is speculative.
 The methodology is rigorous.
-We build first-principles models, run multi-dimensional simulations, and design experimental validation pathways to test whether phase-synchronized control can sustain fusion-relevant behaviour under reduced confinement requirements.
+We build first-principles models, run multi-dimensional simulations, and design experimental validation pathways to test whether phase-synchronised control can influence and potentially sustain fusion-relevant behaviour under reduced confinement requirements.

 We favour rapid, evidence-driven iteration: test early, instrument aggressively, discard assumptions quickly, and scale only what survives validation.